-Oropharyngeal exercises are a series of exercises that strengthen and tone the muscles around the soft palate and airway (oropharynx) in order to maintain their tautness during sleep.
-Thus helping to prevent these muscles from vibrating and obstructing the airway at night.
+Oropharyngeal exercises are a set of exercises aimed at strengthening and toning the muscles around the soft palate and airway (oropharynx).
+These exercises help to maintain the firmness of these muscles during sleep, thereby reducing the chances of them vibrating or obstructing the airway at night.

-These exercises can be practiced with Oxygen Advantage or Buteyko breathwork allowing you to tackle most of the contributing factors involved with snoring and sleep apnea:
+These exercises can be practised with Oxygen Advantage or Buteyko breathwork allowing you to tackle the main contributing factors involved with snoring and sleep apnea:

-Of course, practising these together also means that you will not have to devote any extra time to working out these muscles; our breathwork and oropharyngeal exercises can be done at the same time.
+Additionally, practising both exercises together also means that you will not have to devote any extra time to working out these muscles; our breathwork and oropharyngeal exercises can be done at the same time.

-As with any type of workout regimen, it requires time and effort for these mouth exercises and breathwork to have an effect.
-However if committed, results from our students and elsewhere are promising.
+As with any type of workout regimen, it requires time and effort for these mouth exercises to have an effect.
+However, if committed, results from our students and elsewhere are promising.
 Independently, a significant number of snorers and those with mild to moderate OSA have reported that these exercises lead to less snoring and better sleep.

 To book a One to One integrated breathwork session with oropharyngeal exercises click here.